ansys/pysystem-coupling/doc/source/users_guide/index.rst

 ==========
 User Guide
 ==========
-This guide provides a general overview of the basics and usage of the PySystemCoupling library.
+This guide provides a general overview of the PySystemCoupling library and its basic use.

 Although this guide does provide a brief overview of the main concepts in System Coupling, it is not intended to be a comprehensive introduction to cosimulation and the use of System Coupling.